Flone-dnb/toml-4-cryengine/README.md

 TODO: add screenshot

-This plugin adds new Flow Graph nodes for working with TOML files.
+This plugin adds new Flow Graph nodes and C++ functions for working with TOML files.

 # Building

 Generate CRYENGINE solution, select `Toml4Cryengine` target and compile it.

-# How to use
+# How to use Flow Graph nodes

 - Build plugin (see previous section).
 - Copy `Toml4Cryengine.dll` from `bin/win_x64` directory to you project's `bin/win_x64` directory.